Staff position is not open at this time, but if you have an interest in developing a student ministry,

 This year, the Student Ministry challenged you to consider preparing for the commemoration of the birth of Jesus by using a “Reverse Advent Calendar Bag.”
 A Reverse Advent Calendar Bag is the idea of instead of receiving a surprise or small gift each day of Advent, you fill a shopping sized bag with small practical gifts for someone in need.

-Rev. Turner found most of the items for her bag in her house; some items could be purchased affordably.
-You can make your bag personal with non-perishable foods, clothing or hygiene items; they were distributed in our local community through the Baileys Crossroads Shelter or ACCA Food Pantry, depending on their contents.
-We have bags with directions available in the church office and in the Fellowship Hall.
+Rev. Turner found most of the items for her bag in her house; some items were purchased affordably.
+Some bags were more personal with non-perishable foods, clothing or hygiene items; they were distributed in our local community through the Baileys Crossroads Shelter or ACCA Food Pantry, depending on their contents.

 A letter of gratitude received: